Venom: Lethal Protector: Life Foundation symbiotes

 Phage a.k.a.
-Carl March was a mercenary employed by the Life Foundation to serve as a "guardsmen" for the community the sinister company was preparing for.
+Carl Mach was a mercenary employed by the Life Foundation to serve as a "guardsmen" for the community the sinister company was preparing for.
 Proclaiming himself the leader of the five symbiotes, Phage and the rest of his "siblings" were forcefully extracted from a captured Venom.
 To test their new abilities, the offsprings battled Spider-Man while Venom was incapacitated.
 One unique attribute of Phage is his ability to throw projectiles from his symbiote and turn them into an acidic substance strong enough to melt through metal.
 Like his siblings, Phage met the same demise when Eddie Brock used the accelerator and defeated the offsprings.

 Lasher a.k.a.
 Ramón Hernandez was a mercenary for hire employed by the sinister Life Foundation.
 Along with the other symbiotes, Lasher confronted Spider-Man and Venom.
 Defeating Spider-Man and Venom would serve as the final test for the five and would prove how effective they are as "guardsmen".
 However, once Eddie Brock and Venom were re-bonded, Venom used the metabolic accelerator to obliterate them into dust.
 Unique to Lasher, he possesses the ability to produce multiple tendrils and lash at his opponents.

 Agony a.k.a.
 Leslie Gesneria was chosen by the Life Foundation to host a symbiote and become a "guardsmen" for the organization.
 With the combined efforts of her counterparts, Agony attacked Spider-Man and Venom.
 Not enough to thwart the heroes, Venom used the metabolic accelerator and sped up the symbiotes' age leaving their remains in dust.
 Agony possesses the ability to use her metabolism to produce an acid she can spit at her opponents.
 The acidic liquid can burn through almost anything.